sameh00alsharawy/CILv2-weather-testing/README.md

 This repo was developed as a portfolio project to explore some subjects I am interested in, mainly Explainable AI (XAI), Vision-Action models, and the validation of autonomous vehicles.

 ## Introduction and Objectives
-This analysis aims to evaluate the performance of the CLI++, an End-to-End Autonomous Driving Visual-Action model, to identify scenarios where a specific weather condition can lead to hazard.
+This analysis aims to evaluate the performance of the CILv2 [here](https://arxiv.org/pdf/2302.03198), an End-to-End Autonomous Driving Visual-Action model, to identify scenarios where a specific weather condition can lead to hazard.

 Because this testing is scenario-based and exploratory, it is inherently open-ended with no explicit operational design domain (ODD) requirements or strict pass/fail criteria provided by the original developers.
 I utilize traffic conflict techniques to evaluate the model's safety through surrogate safety measures, specifically focusing on path adherence and control stability under visual degradation.